narcis2007/booking-management-backend/README.md

-# booking management
+# Booking Management
-This is the back end source code for the "booking management" android app made at Assist software summer internship 2015
+This is the back end source code for the "Booking Banagement" android app made at Assist Software Summer Internship 2015

 Description:
 This app lets the user make and easy and fast booking at health centers near him.